Rose Bowl (stadium): Seating

 The stadium seating has been reconfigured several times since its construction in 1922.
 The South end was filled in to complete the bowl and more seats have been added.
 The original wooden benches were replaced by aluminum benches in 1969.
-All new grandstand and loge seats had been installed since 1971.
-New red seat backs had been added on 22,000 seats prior to the 1980 Rose Bowl.
+New grandstand and loge seats were installed in 1971.
+New red seat backs were added to 22,000 seats prior to the 1980 Rose Bowl.
 A Rose Bowl improvement was conducted because of UCLA's 1982 move and the 1984 Summer Olympics.
 This resulted in new seat backs for 50,000 seats.

 For many years, the Rose Bowl had the largest football stadium capacity in the United States, eventually being surpassed by Michigan Stadium (107,601).
 The Rose Bowl's maximum stated seating capacity was 104,091 from 1972 to 1997.
 Some of the seats closest to the field were never used during this time for UCLA regular season games, and were covered by tarps.
 Official capacity was lowered following the 1998 Rose Bowl.
-Slightly different figures are given for the current capacity, for the lower-level seats behind the team benches are not used for some events since the spectators can not see through the standing players or others on the field.
+Slightly different figures are given for the current capacity because the lower-level seats behind the team benches are not used for some events since the spectators can not see through the standing players or others on the field.
 UCLA reports the capacity at 91,136.
 The Tournament of Roses reports the capacity at 92,542.
 The 2006 Rose Bowl game, which was also the BCS championship game, had a crowd of 93,986.
-In the 2011 contest between TCU and Wisconsin, the listed attendance is 94,118.
+In the 2011 contest between TCU and Wisconsin, the listed attendance was 94,118.
 As of 2008, the Rose Bowl is the 11th largest football stadium, and is still the largest stadium that hosts post-season bowl games.
 For concerts held there, the Rose Bowl holds almost 60,000 people.
 The stadium's 2014 remodeling removed the lower "lettered row" seats on each side behind the players' benches and provided access in and out of the stadium for the lower sections of the Rose Bowl, restoring its original design.

 For the 2021 season, UCLA began using a tarp to decrease capacity and cover the north upper end zone, the tarp spells out U-C-L-A with advertisements on the side.
 This brought official capacity down to 69,747 seats.